carvajaljuan/PortfolioNodeTest/README.md

 Add the Bearer token of the development twitter account in the TWITTER_API variable in the .env

-Add your AWS credentials in the config.js file, I left my AWS credentials in case it is necessary.
+Add your AWS credentials in the config.js file.

 ### To Run